Erope/VNCReInstall/README.md

 * -d|--debian: 9/10/11 default:10
 * -v|--ver: 32/64/arm64 default:64 Please notice that arm64 only support Debian11(Bullseye).
 Debian11(Bullseye) is still beta.
 * -p|--password: Your password, with num and letter
+* -firmware: Add support for non-free software.
+Support more devices.
+Maybe you should use it in some machine.
 * other: Due to many script modifications, other parameters may or may not be useful

 # VNC Support